-Americans have so much anxiety about their work that they’d rather just skip the “time off” part of paid time off.
+Americans have so much anxiety about their work.
+They’d rather just skip the “time off” part of paid time off.

-Some companies let you carry over vacation time to the following year, and that was the most common reason people gave for not using every vacation day, followed by having too much work to get done.
+Some companies let you carry over vacation time to the following year.
+That was the most common reason people gave for not using every vacation day; followed by having too much work to get done.